-As part of the process of helping you get fantastic printed materials for your business, we always offer a printer’s proof of the final design before we start printing.
-A printer’s proof is a final safeguard, that helps both our customers and ourselves from having to reprint anything, or from making any big costly mistakes.
+As part of the process of helping you get fantastic printed materials, we always offer a printer’s proof before we start printing.
+A printer’s proof is a final safeguard, that helps both our customers and ourselves from having to reprint anything.
+It also helps stop big and costly mistakes.

 A lot of times when we give customers a printer’s proof, they give it a quick glance and tell us to get printing.
 This is fine of course, and we always comply, but we would be lying to say that it has never led to an oversight or error.
 Unfortunately, this means we have had to do a full reprint or two.